vemana/vemana.github.io/_posts/2001-01-01-webscale-swe-skillset.md

 ## Object storage

+{:.block-warning}
-Giant filesystems; understand their performance characteristics.
+> Object storage ~ Giant filesystems.
+Understand their performance characteristics.

 As a WSE, you will mostly interact with various kinds of high-level data storage systems like databases & warehouses, but occasionally, you'll need a lower level file storage.
 For example, you want to put a ton of files somewhere, highly available.
 Object storage is the preferred approach for such use cases.
 Their design center is around overwrite-few, update-few, read-many-sequentially data.